jobteaser/fail_to_ban/README.md

 protection.reset
 # => :ok

-# this methdod return ETA when account
+# this method return ETA when account
+# will be unblocked
+protection.unlock_at
-# was unblock
+# => timestamp

+# this method return the time left before
+# the account will be unblocked
 protection.unlock_at
 # => timestamp